-- Have an electrician install and service this equipment. - Turn the input power off at the fuse box before working on equipment. - Do not touch electrically hot parts.
+- Have an electrician install and service this equipment. - Turn the input power off at the fuse box before working on equipment. - Do not touch electrically live parts or electrode with skin or wet clothing. - · Insulate yourself from work and ground - · Always wear dry insulating gloves.